chef/chef-web-docs/chef_master/source/upgrade_server_open_source_notes.rst

 =====================================================
 The following assumptions are made about all upgrades from Open Source Chef version 11.0.0 (or higher) to Chef server version 12.

 * An organization must be created.
-Add the organization name as the vaue for the ``default_orgname`` setting in the ``chef-server.rb`` file.
+Add the organization name as the vaue for the ``default_orgname`` setting in the ``/etc/opscode/chef-server.rb`` file.
 This will ensure that API requests made to the server prior to the upgrade process can still be made after.

 Standalone>>Standalone
 -----------------------------------------------------